uw-pycert-course-01/assignment06/README.md

 # Assignment 6

+## Time to complete this assignment:

 You have two weeks for this assignment.

+## Motivation:

 With your newly acquired Python skills you have been asked by a friend who runs a small business to develop an application to keep track of her employees.

-There will be about 40-50 employees at any one time, and the system will be run by your friend.
-It is fine that it will run as an app that is lanched from the terminal and will use text based input and output.
+There will be an estimate 40-50 employees at any one time; your friend, as business owner, will be the sole user of the system.
+It is fine that it will run as an app that is launched from the terminal and will use text based input and output.

 You are going to develop that system.
-It will be able to record basic employee details, like name, address, ssn, date of birth, job title, start date and end date.
-It will store these details in a csv file on disk, from where it can also load them, so the employee details can be amended.
-The system must make appropriate use of validation for the data entered, and must also be able to trap major errors, at least by reporting a meaningful message.
+It will be able to record basic employee details, like name, address, Social Security number (SSN), date of birth, job title, start date and end date.
+It will store these details in a csv (Comma-separated files, which you may have used on spreadsheet software) file on disk, from where it can also load them, so the employee details can be amended.
+The system must make appropriate use of validation for the data entered (check for missing fields, invalid values, etc.), and must also be able to trap major errors (things that will make your program crash), at least by reporting a meaningful message.

 The system must be able to produce a list of all employees who are currently employed, and a list of all employess who have left on the last month.
-Both lists must be sorted by emplyee id number.
+Both lists must be sorted by employee id number.

 The system needs to be able to display reminders to schedule an annual review with an employee 3 months prior to their individual review date.
 This can just